 .....Meanwhile (early 2009), Mr. Drollinger, now in his early 80s, is retired and lives near Sedona, Arizona.
 He's working on a number of projects related to the History of Gear and Backpacking.
 Errata: Drollinger's son was also named Ralph Drollinger, Jr., and became a well-known NBA basketball player, having, like his father, great height.(Ralph is the obviously tall guy in the picture)

 ....
-In my latest communication with Mr. Drollinger, late August 2012, he's 87 years old, and tells me he is writing about the ergonomics of packs for heavy loads, and living a "mobile" existence with a base in Sedona, Arizona.
-He was born January 13, 1925, in San Bernadino, CA and has had Sedona as his address since about 1992.
+In my final communication with Mr. Drollinger, late August 2012, he was 87 years old, and told me he was writing about the ergonomics of packs for heavy loads.
+He was living a "mobile" existence with a base in Sedona, Arizona.
+He was born January 13, 1925, in San Bernadino, CA and had Sedona as his address since about 1992.